charlesvill/ObsidianVault/Computer Science/CS50/SQL.md

 const fQuery = `%${query}%`;
 ```
 - reminder that the wildcard before and after means that the search has the query inside of it
-*dont forget that sql using single quotes for string literals like selecting a cell member. if you use double quotes, it will think you're trying to select a column of the name of the string literal you entered. *
+*dont forget that sql using single quotes for string literals like selecting a cell member. if you use double quotes, it will think you're trying to select a column of the name of the string literal you entered.*

+###### conventions with querying
+- remeber that to get a query, you need to deconstruct the row from the query method `const { rows } = db.query('SELECT...');`
+- also remember that it will return an array. so you either run a map method or if you're expecting a single object, you